51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 The workflow assmebles a `.miz` file for the mission from the associated source files.
-In addition, it supports the automatic generation of mission variants that differ from the base mission in DCS mission options (such as dot labels or F10 map setup), weather, or time of day.
+In addition, it supports the automatic generation of mission variants that differ from the base mission in DCS mission options (such as dot labels or F10 map setup, weather, time of day, or mission contents).

 During assembly, the workflow can make edits to internal mission state on a unit or group basis.
 This allows for easier setup of radio presets or mission steerpoints without requiring